Sandbox

 Landlock (kernel 5.13+).
 Read access is allowed to a static set of system paths (

 /usr,/lib,/lib64,/bin,/sbin,/etc,/opt,/proc/self, selected/sysCPU info, and null/random/zero devices).
+The developer profile adds read access to discovered toolchain roots.
 The per-session workdir gets read+write access.
 Anything else returnsEACCES. -

 rlimits.